Your Bones, Nose, And Ears: The Unlikely Connection

 Over time, your sense of smell decreases; only strong, harsh scents come through and subtle ones are lost.
 To reawaken flagging cell receptors, try choosing several scents that are mild and pleasant to you.
 Maybe you like the scent of berries, bananas, or roses.
 Four to six times a day, sniff these pleasant scents and your sense of smell will respond with greater sensitivity.
 You’ll want to avoid harsh fragrances like garlic, vinegar, and so forth, as these can have the opposite effect.

 The effect of hearing and smell on bone health just goes to show that no body system works in isolation.
 Our bodies are interconnected, and what we do to treat one area of the body, so long as it doesn’t involve toxic prescription drugs, will typically have a positive effect on another part of the body.
-The Save Our Bones Program is based in part on this principle, which is why it does more than improve the health of your bones.
+The Osteoporosis Reversal Program is based in part on this principle, which is why it does more than improve the health of your bones.
 It can also improve your life.

 Here’s to healthy hearing, wonderful smells, and strong bones!